Marslanali/ZeroMQ/README.md

 ### Dependencies

-This project was buit using VC2015 with Matlab 2016a with ZMQ 4.0.x.
+This project was built using VC2015 with Matlab 2016a with ZMQ 4.0.x.

 ### ZeroMQ Installation